 A CPAP machine, also known as a sleep apnea machine, works by supplying a continuous stream of pressurized air that travels through a CPAP filter and flexible tubing, which connects to the airway via a CPAP mask.

-Wearing the CPAP mask is important because it’s how the machine is able to do its work.
-Since the relaxed muscles blocking the airway can go limp during sleep, the pressurized air is able to open the airway and deliver oxygen to the lungs.
+Wearing your CPAP mask is important because it’s how the machine is able to do its work.
+Since the relaxed muscles blocking the airway can go limp during sleep, the pressurized air is able to open the airway, allowing the CPAP wearer to breathe without obstruction, so oxygen can be delivered to the lungs.

 When using a CPAP machine, your muscles are no longer blocking the flow of oxygen.
 As a result, you won’t repeatedly wake up to resume breathing or gasp for air.
-As you continue your sleep apnea therapy, you’ll wake up feeling energized and focused without the common symptoms associated with sleep apnea.
+Ideally, you’ll wake up feeling more refreshed and energized as you continue with your CPAP therapy, though this isn’t the case for everyone.
+Whether you notice the results or not, however, treating sleep apnea with a CPAP machine will still benefit your overall health.

 What Are the Different Types of CPAP Machines?